5kyp0/v0-apebeats/README.md

 - **NEW**: 24/7 Streaming Engine with real-time blockchain data
 - **NEW**: Token Holder Snapshot Tool for multi-chain support
 - **NEW**: NFT Creation and Video Visualization system
+- **NEW**: Batch Transfer System for efficient APE token distribution

 ## Tech